dhis2/dhis2-docs/src/sysadmin/upgrading.md

 >
 > It is important to note that once you upgrade you will not be able to use the upgraded database with an older version of DHIS2.
 That is to say **it is not possible to downgrade**.
 >
-> If you wish to revert to an older version, you must do so with a copy of the database that was created from that older version, or previous.
+> If you wish to revert to an older version, you must do so with a copy of the database that was created from that older version, or a previous version.
+Therefore, it is almost always a good idea to make a copy of your database before you uprgrade.

 ## Performing the upgrade { #upgrading-process }